Summary

 9. Pin Backing

-Pin backing works like a lapel pin or brooch.
-A small pin is inserted through the fabric to hold the patch in place.
+Insert a small pin through the fabric to hold the patch in place.
 Pin backings are temporary and allow you to move the patch from one item to another without any permanent attachment.

 Pros: